rraiz/movie-critic/README.md

 # Movie Critic

+## Description

+Movie Critic was developed as a place for film enthusiasts to track and review their favorite films.
+The application fetches movie data from the TMDb API and stores it in a PostgreSQL database, ensuring efficient data retrieval and storage.
+Users can securely log in and interact with the application, enjoying features like adding movies to their watchlist and submitting real-time reviews.

-Movie Critic is a full-stack web application developed to track and review movies.
-It uses Java, JavaScript, Spring Boot, React, and PostgreSQL to provide a dynamic and responsive user experience.
+Movie Critic is a full-stack web application that uses Java, JavaScript, Spring Boot, React, and PostgreSQL to provide a dynamic and responsive user experience.

 ## Features